Seeking Intimacy with God – The Straight Path

 This is what the Lord says: “Cursed is the one who trusts in man, who depends on flesh for his strength and whose heart turns away from the Lord.
 He will be like a bush in the wastelands; he will not see prosperity when it comes.
 He will dwell in the parched places of the desert, in a land where no one lives.
 But blessed is the man who trusts in the Lord whose confidence is in him.
 He will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit.
 The heart is deceitful above all things and beyond cure.
 Who can understand it: “I the Lord search the heart and examine the mind to reward a man according to his conduct, according to what his deeds deserve”.
 Jeremiah 17:5-9

-- Isagenix supported liquid fast.
-I use the Isagenix botanicals Cleanse for Life® along with Ionix® Supreme or e+™ Energy Shot.
+- I prefer this as it keeps me out if the kitchen and I can spend more time with the Lord AND I feel it is the best option for my body.
+It’s the Isagenix supported liquid fast.
+I use the Isagenix botanicals Cleanse for Life®.
 I consume minimal quantities of fiber snack wafers and a couple of other support products as/if needed to keep my blood sugar levels at a healthy functioning level.
 The proprietary products infuse Eastern herbs and plant extracts to support my body in its release of toxins.
 You can read more about that here.
 Infusion of Eastern and Western Philosophy into our Products for over 16 years!
-Ultimately, I put myself in a conditioning situation which requires me to be self-desciplined, to lean on the Lord, spend more time in the Word, and less time in the kitchen.
+Ultimately, I put myself in a conditioning situation which requires me to lean on the Lord, to be self-desciplined, spend more time in the Word, and less time in the kitchen.
 I love this process as it also gives my digestive system a break, lets my body perform it’s natural detoxification and cellular repair, and draws me closer to the Lord.
 I love fueling my body and soul simultaneously!

 - Some people do a liquid fast and refrain from consuming any solid foods.
 Some people struggle with this due to sensitivity with blood sugar/insulin levels (diabetes, hypoglycemia, etc.) They vary in the liquids they consume with the very basic just plain water.
 I have heard of others doing juice cleanses or even water or tea infused with garlic!
 Phew!